EvgenJY2K2/OnCampus-Programming-Course-Projects/Functions.md

 ## Functions
-###### Task 1: Define a function with one and then two variables, and try to run it with various numbers.
+###### Task 1: define a function with one and then two variables, and try to run it with various numbers.
 ```
 #With one variable: